 All alarms will sound building-wide.
 Listen for notice of where the alarm is coming from and who should evacuate.

-IF YOU EVACUATE: Assemble on 6th Street toward 2nd Avenue.
+IF YOU EVACUATE: Assemble at least 150 feet from the building, on the other side of Lexington, closer to 48th Street.
 Do not block the Fire Department’s access to the residence hall.
 Maintain absolute silence so instructions can be heard.
 Wait until the appropriate officials indicate that you can re-enter the building.